Understanding SEER Ratings

 The following are a number of tips that you should keep in mind in regards to comparing SEER ratings on various HVAC units:

 To ensure that you are purchasing an HVAC unit with a high SEER rating, look at units that are approved by ENERGY STAR®.
-All ENERGY STAR approved HVAC units must have an SEER rating of at least 14.5 in order to be meet ENERGY STAR standards.
+All ENERGY STAR-approved HVAC units must have a SEER rating of at least 14.5 in order to meet ENERGY STAR standards.

 Questions?
 Ask Us About SEER Ratings!

-The SEER rating is an important factor to keep in mind when you are comparing different HVAC units.
-For more advice concerning an HVAC system upgrade, be sure to contact W.F.
+The SEER rating is an important factor to keep in mind when comparing different HVAC units.
+Our team can help you choose the right SEER rating for your home.
+For more help understanding SEER ratings or advice concerning an HVAC system upgrade, be sure to contact W.F.
 Smith today.

 W.F.
 Smith was great.
 They worked very professionally and neatly.
 They were extremely knowledgeable about the equipment and all specific HVAC practices.
 Would recommend them to the world!